 Many home espresso machines are worth it for the favorable cost and quality that they provide.
 Some enjoy having an espresso machine right at home, even if their machine doesn’t provide the same quality as their favorite coffee shop or is a pain to clean.

-But when you purchase one of the best home espresso machines, you’re more likely to receive professional quality and ease of clean, alongside the luxury of getting to make espressos from home.
+But when you purchase one, you’re more likely to receive professional quality and ease of clean, alongside the luxury of getting to make espressos from home.